turistu/rmx3474-rooting/oppo-deeptesting-1.1.0.diff.md

 into a regular app which doesn't need privileges and could also be installed on the android emulator with `adb -e install`.

+#### Playing with the patched apk

 In order to simulate a fastboot unlocking procedure with the patched apk, change `192.168.0.133` in this patch to an actual external address reachable from the phone or emulator and run the [oppo.pl script](oppo.pl) with `perl oppo.pl -s`.

-The apk will go through all the steps (change the oem unlocking flag, call `fastbootUnlock`, reboot), except that --since it's not a privileged signed app and **cannot** actually do any of those actions-- it will just log error messages instead:
+The apk will go through all the steps (get the serial number and imei, change the oem unlock flag, call `fastbootUnlock`, reboot), except that --since it's not a privileged signed app and **cannot** actually do any of those actions-- it will just log error messages instead:
 ```
 05-28 09:19:08.824  8735  8769 E XXXX    : FAKE proc/oppoVersion/serialID = [[SERIAL_ID]]
 05-28 09:19:08.868  8735  8735 E XXXX    : FAKE 1 OplusOSTelephonyManager->oplusIsSimLockedEnabled() = 0